fin-hypergrid/extend-me/README.md

     y = parabola.calculate(-3); // yields 22
 ```

-### Constructors
+## Constructors

-You may optionally supply an `initialize` method to be called as your constructor.
+You may optionally supply an `initialize` method to be called as your practical constructor.
-It will be called on object instantiation with the same parameters as passed to the actual constructor.
+It will be called upon object instantiation with the same parameters as passed to the actual constructor.

-## Initialization Chain
+### Initialization Chain

 There may be `initialize` methods at each level of inheritance.
 Instantiating a derived class will automatically call `initialize` on all ancestor